 Marketplaces like Uber, Just Eat and Etsy are good examples of vertical marketplaces as they focus on one key demographic or product/service.

 The disadvantages are that there are fewer customers and potentially less money to be made.
 You will also have to have superior knowledge of the niche for it to prosper.
 For example, Etsy was created by a group of friends who wanted to sell the handmade goods they made online.
+If you want to know how to create a custom marketplace app like Walmart check it out here.

 Horizontal marketplaces startup

-Horizontal marketplaces sell a wide range of goods and services for a variety of different audiences.
+Developing a horizontal marketplace startup that sells a wide range of goods and services for a variety of different audiences.
 These are marketplaces where you can buy a pair of jeans, a soldering iron, hot sauce, and a new set of car tires in the same transaction!

-Examples of horizontal marketplaces include Amazon, eBay, Alibaba, and Taobao.
+Horizontal marketplace samples could be Amazon, eBay, Alibaba, and Taobao.

 The disadvantages are that there is a lot more competition, and it is harder to appeal to a specific target audience.
 You may also find that your customers are less loyal.